Physics tutor near Anaheim, CA

 Static Equilibrium

-Lovnish taught about 1 month ago
+Lovnish taught 3 months ago

 The tutor and student reviewed scalar and vector quantities in physics and then worked through several practice problems.
 These problems involved calculating motion parameters like acceleration and displacement, and applying Newton's laws to systems of masses with forces like tension and friction.
 The student actively participated by solving and confirming answers for multiple questions.